EConradie/DV300_Term1_Project_Server/README.md

 ## Further Help

 For more detailed instructions or help with specific problems, please refer to the project's documentation or contact the development team.

-### Challenges

-* For our project, we utilised pgAdmin4 to manage the database.
-The problem was that there were files missing from the pgAdmin4 side, which prevented the database from exporting and resulted in this error message: Failed (3221225781 is the exit code).
-Erik's
-  computer is the local repository for the database.
-Sending a screenshot of the database to the readme file is unfortunately the only solution that works, even if it is not ideal.

 ## License